CNES/S1Tiling/docs/files.rst

 :Metadata:

-    GeoTIFF metadata will contain: the ones coming from the input S1 GRD products, the extra ones specified in :ref:`[Metadata] <metadata>` configuration section, plus the following ones:
+    GeoTIFF metadata will contain: the metadata coming from the input S1 GRD products, the extra ones specified in :ref:`[Metadata] <metadata>` configuration section, plus the following ones: